Campaign Finance Regulations: Disclosure Requirements

 • The names of the five largest contributors who donated more than $1,158 over the election cycle.

-• The types of businesses where each listed contributor has obtained a majority of income over the previous five years, with each business identified by the name associated with its six-digit code from the North American Industry Classification System (NAICS).
+• The types of businesses where each above listed contributor has obtained a majority of income over the previous five years, with each business identified by the name associated with its six-digit code from the North American Industry Classification System (NAICS).

 • For each listed political committee or nonprofit:Their top three funders during the elections cycle must be disclosed.
 However, if any entity is a small donor committee, the top three funders of the small donor committee do not also need to be listed.